stella-yc/robohash/README.md

 # Robohash-a-rama

-Make your own robot web app, using the `https://robohash.org/` API.
+Make your own robot web app, using the `https://robohash.org/` API and `create-react-app`

 - User types into text input and submits.
 - A robot appears!